ejdostal/elist_analysis/README.md

 **Across all regions, just 10 countries accounted for 78% of global revenue ($21.8M)**, highlighting priority markets for investment.
 These countries - in addition to a few other noteable countries - were analyzed in more detail below, listed under their corresponding regions.

-**NA | $14.6M (52% of global revenue)** - North America was TechHub’s strongest region by far, delivering over half of global revenue and orders.
-Two countries within the NA region accounted for almost all of its sales.
+**North America (NA) - Revenue Concentrated in 2 Countries** - NA was TechHub’s strongest region by far, delivering over half of global revenue and orders at $14.6M and 55.8K orders, respectively.
+Two countries within the NA region accounted for almost all of its sales:
-- United States led all countries, generating $13.2M (47% global revenue) from 50.6K orders with an AOV of $262.
+- **United States** led all countries, generating $13.2M (47% global revenue) from 50.6K orders with an AOV of $262.
 It made up 91% of North American sales.
-- Canada contributed $1.1M (4% global revenue), with a slightly lower AOV of $247, but still represented a strong secondary market with 4.8K orders.
+- **Canada** contributed $1.1M (4% global revenue), with a slightly lower AOV of $247, but still represented a strong secondary market with 4.8K orders.
 - North America's concentration in two markets with reliable volume and stable AOVs makes it central to future revenue stability.

-**EMEA | $8.2M (29% of revenue)** - Europe, Middle East, and Africa contributed 29% of global revenue at $8.2M, making it the second-highest performing region.
+**Europe, Middle East, and Africa (EMEA) - Revenue Widely Distributed across 15+ Countries** - EMEA contributed 29% of global revenue at $8.2M, making it the second-highest performing region.
 It  brought in 31.8K orders at an AOV of $259.
 Unlike NA, total sales for EMEA was widely distributed across 15+ countries.
 Leading countries included:
-- Great Britain was the regional leader at $2.09M or 25% of EMEA sales.
+- **Great Britain** was the regional leader at $2.09M or 25% of EMEA sales.
 It also ranking 2nd globally by revenue.
-- Germany posted a higher AOV at $270, with 3.6K orders generating $994K (4% global revenue).
+- **Germany** posted a higher AOV at $270, with 3.6K orders generating $994K (4% global revenue).
-- France, Spain, and the Netherlands each contributed about 2% of global revenue each, Though Spain’s AOV of $223 was notably low, the Netherlands stood out with the highest regional AOV ($289) despite modest volume.
+- **France, Spain, and the Netherlands** each contributed about 2% of global revenue each, Though Spain’s AOV of $223 was notably low, the Netherlands stood out with the highest regional AOV ($289) despite modest volume.
 - EMEA offers geographic diversity and consistent performance, with opportunities to optimize AOV in high-volume markets.

-**APAC | $3.6M (13% of revenue)** - Although Asia and Pacific trailed in order volume (13.1K orders), it led all regions in AOV at $279 — 7% above global average.
-Countries of particular interest included:
+**Asia and Pacific (APAC) - Highest AOV and Greatest Growth** - Collectively, the APAC region contributed 13% of global revenue at $3.6M.
+Although APAC trailed behind NA and EMEA regions in total order volume (13.1K orders), it led all regions in highest AOV at $279 - 7% above the global average.
+It also sustained the highest sales growth (32%) and highest aov growth (18%) post-pandemic.
+Countries of particular interest in APAC include:
-- Japan generated $1M from just 2.6K orders, with a standout AOV of $393, the highest globally.
+- **Japan** generated $1M from just 2.6K orders, with a standout AOV of $393, the highest globally.
-- Australia came close to matching Japan’s revenue ($975K) via higher volume (4.8K orders) but lower AOV ($204), ranking 6th globally by revenue.
+- **Australia** came close to matching Japan’s revenue ($975K) via higher volume (4.8K orders) but lower AOV ($204), ranking 6th globally by revenue.
-- India and Korea made up about about 9% of regional sales each at $342.1K and $332.1K, respectively - or 1% of global revenue each.
+- **India and Korea** made up about about 9% of regional sales each at $342.1K and $332.1K, respectively - or 1% of global revenue each.
 Despite their modest order counts of 1.2K and 987 orders, respectively, both stood out for their higher than AOVs ($296 and $336, respectively).
 - APAC’s premium AOV and performance in countries like Japan, India and Korea indicate high-margin growth potential, especially if order volume scales.

-**LATAM | $1.6M (6% of revenue)** - Latin America was the lowest-performing region due to a low AOV ($231) and modest total order volume (7.3K orders).
-The LATAM region experienced downward AOV trends post-2020, with over -20% YoY drops in both 2021 and 2022.
+**Latin America  (LATAM) - Lowest AOV and Greatest Declines** - LATAM was the lowest-performing of all regions - contibuting a total of $1.6M (6% of global revenue) and a modest total order volume of 7.3K orders.
+It averaged lowest overall AOV at $231 (-11% below average) due to a significant downward AOV trend post-2020.
-- Brazil was the only LATAM country to make the list of top 10 countries in terms of total revenue contributing , generating $730K (3% of global revenue) at 2.9K orders and a slightly below-average AOV of $251.
+- **Brazil** was the only LATAM country to make the list of top 10 revenue generating countries - ranking #7 at a total revenue $730K (3% of global revenue).
+It brought in a total of 2.9K orders at a slightly below-average AOV of $251 made up 44% of LATAM's sales.
 - Without a clear path to AOV recovery, LATAM poses limited ROI, though Brazil may warrant targeted efforts.

 ### Loyalty Performance Overview (2019–2022)